 Section 4.

-As provided for in Article V, Section 2 of the Constitution, after determining the legitimacy of the need for such extension, the Executive Committee shall direct the Election Committee to conduct an election to ratify an extension of the President’s term.
+As provided for in Article V, Section 2 of the Constitution, after determining the legitimacy of the need for such extension, the Executive Committee shall direct the Election Committee to hold a vote during the next A.S. meeting to ratify an extension of the President’s term.

 Section 5.

-As provided for in Article V, Section 3 of the Constitution, after determining the legitimacy of the need for such extension, the Executive Committee shall direct the Election Committee to conduct an election to ratify an extension of the Executive Committee Officer’s term.
+As provided for in Article V, Section 3 of the Constitution, after determining the legitimacy of the need for such extension, the Executive Committee shall direct the Election Committee to hold a vote during the next A.S. meeting to ratify an extension of the Executive Committee Officer’s term.

 Section 6.

+In the event that the President is elected for a second term, the Election Committee will conduct a special election for Vice President immediately.

+Section 7.

 The following Advisory Representatives shall be selected in the following manner:

-The Student representative shall be appointed by the President of the Miramar College Associated Student Council.
-The Secretary of the Academic Senate shall ensure the Miramar College Associated Student Council is notified of the need to fill this position at the beginning of each academic year.
+The Student representative shall be appointed by the President of the Miramar College Associated Student Government.
+The Secretary of the Academic Senate shall ensure the Miramar College Associated Student Government is notified of the need to fill this position at the beginning of each academic year.

 The Classified representative shall be appointed by the President of the Miramar College Classified Senate.
 The Secretary of the Academic Senate shall ensure the Miramar College Classified Senate is notified of the need to fill this position at the beginning of each academic year.